 10. Don’t obsess

-The moment you start to obsess over your hair and the goals you’ve set, a lot of things could go wrong.
+The moment you start to obsess over the hair goals you’ve set, a lot of things could go wrong.
 It becomes easy to become frustrated when things aren’t going as planned or to feel negative emotions such as envy over other people’s hair.
 You might even begin to lose sleep or valuable time, thinking about your hair.